ninashenker/tissue_fat_prediction/README.md

 # Tissue Fat Prediction

+Code can be found at GTex under RNASeq Data

 ## Project Description
 We chose to tackle the metabolic-disorders challenge.
 Our project aims to understand the relationship between gene expression and fat accumulation in the pancreas and liver.